 I posted a while back about the Tampa Bay CityPASS and what a great value it is.
-Apparently a little too good because prices are going up on March 1, 2017.
+Apparently a little too good because prices went up on March 1, 2017.
 The rates are also going up in Houston, Dallas, Chicago, and Seattle.

 Now I’ll be the first to admit that these passes aren’t for everyone.
 If you’re not the type that likes to hit lots of big attractions in a city when you roll into town, you can ignore all this and just pay for what you want.
 For others—especially vacationing families—these CityPass booklets can provide some budget certainty and enable some sizable discounts.